 Failure to respond may result in the BMC not supporting your application at the Department of Home Affairs monitoring stage.

 You must complete and return the survey and demonstrate how you are meeting the conditions of your State Nomination Agreement, including:

-- total capital transfer to WA
+- total capital transfer to Western Australia

 - business investment

 Upon arrival in Western Australia, Business Talent visa holders are expected to quickly become actively involved in business in Western Australia and are subject to monitoring by both the Department of Home Affairs and the Government of Western Australia to assist them fulfil their business activities.

 Lodge an application for State nomination with the Business Migration Centre (BMC).
 A fee of $AUD750 applies to all visa nomination applications lodged with the BMC.

 If you are granted State nomination you can proceed to lodge an Expression of Interest (EOI) through SkillSelect.